juliansoh/remote-mcp-webapp-dotnet/README.md

+# Modified forked repo
+Modified to include DBTools (for SQL) as part of the tools catalog for the MCP Server.
+Also extended the WeatherTools.cs to incorporate additional api capabilities.

+This repo was used as the base repo for Chapter 5 exercises in the ISV book.

 # Model Context Protocol (MCP) Server - .NET Implementation

 This project contains a .NET web app implementation of a Model Context Protocol (MCP) server.
 The application is designed to be deployed to Azure App Service.